 3. Pacific Coast Highway | Route 1

 If you’re in Los Angeles for more than a few days, I highly recommend a drive on the Pacific Coast Highway.
-Of all the things to do in Los Angeles, this one is my favorite.
+Of all the Los Angeles attractions, this one is my favorite.
 It is a beautiful and memorable drive by the coast.

 You can start the drive from Santa Monica and go north towards Malibu or Santa Barabra.
 You can also go south, towards the most Southern Coast of California.
 Either way, you’ll have fun and see some of the most amazing coastlines in the United States.